 - Custom fields

-- Subtask count on Boards
+- Subtask count on boards

-Create a board project
+Creating a board project

 A pop up window will next give you the option to add your project details.
 Here you can choose Board as your project layout and default view.
 Then, click Create project.

-Use sections as categories to group related work or as stages like "Ready”, “In Progress”, and "Done" to track a specific workflow.
+Use sections as categories to group related work or as stages like "Ready," "In Progress," and "Done" to track a specific workflow.